dvsekhvalnov/jose-jwt/README.md

 };

 string token = Jose.JWT.Encode(payload, null, JwsAlgorithm.none);

+// or starting v5.3.0 can also:
+string token = Jose.JWT.Encode(payload, null, "none");
 ```

 **Warning:** When using a `class` as the data structure of the payload, always use nullable data types for its properties. [details](#potential-security-risk)